Jane Wright (entomologist)

 Jane Wright (born 1954 in Ontario, Canada) is an entomologist who discovered the dung beetle Neochara wrightee (named after her) while working for the Entomology division of Commonwealth Scientific and Industrial Research Organization (CSIRO) researching predatory dung beetles in Africa.

 Wright earned her Bachelor of Science (Hons) degree from Queen’s University, Canada in 1976.
 She earned her Masters of Science degree in 1978 from the University of Guelph, Canada while researching the biology of lady beetles.
 She went on to earn her doctorate in 1984 from the University of California, Berkeley, US while researching the biology of parasitic wasps.

 From 1984 to 1998 Wright worked on biological control for CSIRO researching dung breeding flies in South Africa.
-From 1997 to 2005 she was the head of CSIRO’s Stored Grain Research Laboratory (SGRL).
-In 1998 Wright moved to Canberra, Australia continuing her work for the entomology division of CSIRO, commercializing fumigant technology and managing operations.
-Wright retired in 2009 and has been an Honorary Fellow at CSIRO working on a project to introduce more dung beetles to Australia.
+In 1988 Wright moved to Canberra, Australia continuing her work for the entomology division of CSIRO, in the area of stored products research.
+From 1997 to 2005 she was the head of CSIRO’s Stored Grain Research Laboratory (SGRL) commercializing fumigant technology and managing operations.
+Wright retired in 2009 and became an Honorary Fellow at CSIRO working on a project to introduce more dung beetles to Australia.

 Early life and education

 Jane Wright was born in Ontario in 1954.
 She attended Queens University in Kingston, Ontario.
 Her interest in entomology led her to the University of Guelph, Southern Ontario, the only university in Canada with an entomology department.
 At the University of Guelph, working on her master's degree Wright decided to study apple maggots but professor John Laing persuaded her to study ladybird beetles instead as not as much research had been done on them.
 Wright did much field work studying ladybird beetles, determining the conditions during the winter that made them most likely to survive.
 The conditions for research were difficult involving carrying packs of tools, traps and specimens through areas without roads.
 She dug traps of specimens out of frozen ground to recover them.

 After graduating from the University of Guelph, Wright enrolled at Berkeley, California in the United States.
-At the time, no university in Canada offered a PhD program in entomology.
-Wright studied parasitic wasps in quarantine.
+Wright studied a parasitic wasp that had been imported to control ice plant scale.
 She found that wasps chose their host scale insects in which to lay their eggs based on their size.
-If the wasp eggs were female they were most likely to survive in a larger host while male eggs were able to survive and develop in smaller hosts.
+If the host was large, females chose to lay female eggs, but if they were small, they laid male eggs.